 Rinse water chestnuts and chop them into halves

-Chop chicken breast into bite-sized pieces
+Chop chicken breast into bite-sized pieces, if using

 Pull leaves off of basil stems to make 1 1/2 cups of leaves

-Heat wok and add oil.
+Heat wok on high and add oil (2 Tb if adding chicken, 1 1/2 Tb if not.)
 Stir-fry chicken a few minutes to sear it, then toss with onions and red bell peppers.
-Add chopped vegetables and water chestnuts and stir-fry a few minutes over high heat.

-Mix in ginger, garlic, and sauce with metal spatula to incorporate browned bits of chicken.
+Mix in ginger and garlic with metal spatula to incorporate browned bits of chicken.

-Pour in the sauce.
-Heat to simmering, then lower heat and cover wok.
+Pour in the sauce and toss the vegetables to coat.
+Add the fried tofu and gently toss to coat it.
+Lower heat and cover wok.
 Simmer for 10 minutes, stirring occasionally to ensure that vegetables are submerged.

 Stir in the basil leaves and continue simmering covered for another 3 minutes until eggplant is thoroughly cooked and tender.

+Mix the reserved mushroom soaking liquid with the cornstarch.
 Stir in the thickener and bring sauce to a boil until it thickens

 Serve over brown rice or on its own.
 Garnish with a few basil leaves and green onions.